indiebuildinganton-gif/pleeno-monorepo/docs/epics.md

 ### Story 3.1: College Registry

-As an **Agency User**,
+As an **Agency Admin**,
 I want **to create and manage a registry of colleges and their branch locations**, So that **I can associate students and payment plans with specific institutions and track commissions by branch**.

 **Acceptance Criteria:**

-**Given** I am an authenticated Agency User
+**Given** I am an authenticated Agency Admin
 **When** I access the colleges management page **Then** I can view all colleges in my agency

-**And** I can create a new college with name, country, and website **And** I can edit existing college information **And** I can add branches to a college with branch name, address, and contact details **And** I can mark branches as active or inactive **And** each branch has an associated commission rate (percentage)
+**And** I can create a new college with name, country, website, and default commission rate **And** I can edit existing college information (Admin only) **And** I can add branches to a college with branch name, address, and contact details **And** the default commission rate is automatically prefilled for new branches (editable before saving) **And** I can mark branches as active or inactive **And** each branch has an associated commission rate (percentage)

+**Permission Clarifications:**
+- **Agency Admins** can create, edit, and delete colleges and branches
+- **Regular Agency Users** can only view college and branch information
+- **Regular Agency Users** cannot modify college or branch data

 **Prerequisites:** Story 2.4

 **Technical Notes:**
-- Create colleges table: id, agency_id, name, country, website, created_at, updated_at
+- Create colleges table: id, agency_id, name, country, website, default_commission_rate_percent (decimal), created_at, updated_at
 - Create branches table: id, college_id, agency_id, name, address, contact_email, contact_phone, commission_rate_percent (decimal), is_active, created_at, updated_at
-- Implement API routes: GET/POST /api/colleges, PATCH /api/colleges/[id], GET/POST /api/colleges/[id]/branches
+- Implement API routes: GET/POST /api/colleges (Admin only for POST), PATCH /api/colleges/[id] (Admin only), GET/POST /api/colleges/[id]/branches (Admin only for POST)
-- Create /colleges page with list and create form
+- Create /colleges page with list and create form (create button visible to Admins only)
-- Create /colleges/[id] detail page showing branches
+- Create /colleges/[id] detail page showing branches (edit controls visible to Admins only)
+- When adding a new branch, auto-fill commission_rate_percent from college.default_commission_rate_percent
 - RLS policies on both tables using agency_id
 - Validate commission_rate_percent: 0-100
+- Add role-based middleware to protect Admin-only endpoints

 ---

 ### Story 3.2: Student Registry

 As an **Agency User**,
-I want **to create and manage a database of students**, So that **I can track which students are enrolled where and link them to payment plans**.
+I want **to create and manage a database of students with flexible data entry options**, So that **I can track which students are enrolled where and link them to payment plans**.

 **Acceptance Criteria:**